Paintball: Canada

 Certain paintball fields opened in the Eastern Townships and in the Laurentians.
 In the beginning it was mostly fields with regular open fields with barricades of wood, old tires and barrels, and very basic infrastructure.
 Harry Kruger has operated a paintball venue known as "Capture the Flag" in Alberta since the late 1980s.
 In 1995 Bigfoot Paintball opened in St. Alphonse-Rodriguez in the region of Lanaudière.
 After only a few years it became more and more prominent in Québec.
 In 2013, paintball has become relatively mainstream in Canada, with multiple commercial indoor paintball facilities located in most large cities across Canada, as well as a variety of outdoor style commercial paintball fields located in the countryside around the cities.
 In 2016, the Ontario Paintball League (OPL) was created.
 The league offers four divisions with cash and gear prizes for the different divisions.
 In 2018, the most recent NXL World Cup winners, Edmonton Impact, or just Impact, were based out of Canada.

 Cyprus

 There are about ten fields in Cyprus, the most recognized of them being the Lapatsa Paintball Ranch in Nicosia, DNA-Paintball in Paphos, and Paintball Cyprus in Limassol.
 The Republic of Cyprus has a number of ongoing paintball leagues, including CRL (Cyprus Rec-ball League) and CSL (Cyprus Speedball League).
 Each league has tournaments every month for the duration of the season which is usually about 7–9 months.

 Denmark

 In Denmark paintball is a popular sport.
 There are around 25 paintball outdoor and indoor fields in Denmark.
 The largest indoor paintball center in Europe is in Copenhagen.
+A large outdoor paintball and activity centre is located in Kongelunden (Dragør), with an event area of about 20,000 m².